-The derecognition of receivables in connection with factoring pro- FACC presents the item "Interest received" in the cash flow from grams reduces the level of trade receivables in the operating cash flow.
+The derecognition of receivables in connection with factoring programs reduces the level of trade receivables in the operating cash flow.
 A reduction in the factoring program is shown in the balance sheet as a current financial liability and is therefore allocated to financing cash flow.
 An increase in the factoring program is shown in the balance sheet as cash and cash equivalents and is therefore included directly in cash and cash equivalents.
-Please also see Note 30 - Trade receivables operating activities.
-"Interest paid" is shown in the cash flow from financing activities.
+Please also see Note 30 - Trade receivables